 If you want to burn your belly fat and get shredded abs, then mountain climbers should be included in your training regiment.
 This compound exercise is a mixture of cardio, core, and muscular endurance training.
-It will especially target your lower abs which is usually the stubborn part of the abdominals that is the hardest to get rid off!
+It will especially target your lower abs which is usually the stubborn part of the abdominals that is the hardest to get rid of!
 If done at a high intensity and supplemented with a good diet, you will definitely get 6 pack abs.

 For starters, mountain climbers require you to begin in a plank position, which, alone is an abdominal exercise that develops core stability.
-The movement path is driving your knee in towards your chest which activates the core stabilizer muscles (transverse abdominals, pelvic floor, and multifidus).
+The movement path is driving your knee towards your chest which activates the core stabilizer muscles (transverse abdominals, pelvic floor, and multifidus).

 This exercise requires no jumping, which makes it a great exercise for those who have joint pain and any form of movement constraints as a result of mobility or previous injuries.
-Most common high-intensity exercise such as burpees, jumping lunges, jump squats, and jumping lunges is a high-impact exercise that could cause knee pain due to squatting.
+Most common high-intensity exercises such as burpees, jumping lunges, jump squats, and jumping lunges is a high-impact exercises that could cause knee pain due to squatting.
 Therefore, mountain climbers are a great alternative for these exercises.

-Cross body mountain climbers are a great core strengthening exercise that works on your entire core region, especially the obliques and hip flexors.
+Cross-body mountain climbers are a great core strengthening exercise that works on your entire core region, especially the obliques and hip flexors.
 Rather than bringing your knees straight up towards your chest, you would bring them across to the opposite side of your body creating a twisting motion.
 To perform this, you will:

 This variation has the same movement path and has the same benefits as the traditional mountain climbers.
 However, the only difference is that you will bring your right knee towards your right elbow, and your left knee towards your left elbow, one knee at a time.
 To perform this, you will: